Invtron-DAO/Invtron-DAO-Contract/README.md

 9. License

 ## Introduction
-Invtron4 is an ERC20 token contract with extended functionality for user voting, CEO applications, funding request management, and user registration.
+Invtron is an ERC20 token contract with extended functionality for user voting, CEO applications, funding request management, and user registration.
 It integrates traditional tokenomics with governance mechanisms to foster a decentralized platform for managing various roles and funding requests within the ecosystem.

 ### Token Details:
-- **Token Name**: Invtron4
+- **Token Name**: INV
-- **Token Symbol**: INV4
+- **Token Symbol**: INV
-- **Total Supply**: 1,000,000,000 INV4
+- **Total Supply**: 1,000,000,000 INV

 ## Features
 - **ERC20 Token**: Standard fungible token compliant with the ERC20 specification.